radareorg/radare.org/gsoc/2019/ideas.md

 Medium.
 If the student is comfortable with programming for Windows, there shouldn't be major challenges except WinDbg protocol support.

 ### Benefits for the student
 The student will gain experience in writing debuggers for Windows platform.
-Also, the student will learn the Windows platform crucial parts' internals, related to debugging.
+Also, the student will learn the Windows platform internals, related to debugging.

 ### Benefits for the project
 Since radare2 has a better support for emulation and analysis, this will help to migrate from WinDbg to radare2.